TheDreamLabUK/logseqSpringThing/docs/server/architecture.md

 ### Service Setup
 -   **Settings Loading**: `AppFullSettings` are loaded from `settings.yaml` and environment variables.
--   **GitHub Service**: Initialized for repository content access.
+-   **GitHub Client**: Initialized for repository content access.
--   **File Service**: Initialized for local file system operations.
+-   **Content API**: Initialized for local file system operations and content fetching.
--   **Metadata Manager**: Loaded or created, responsible for managing file metadata and relationships.
+-   **Metadata Store**: Loaded or created, responsible for managing file metadata and relationships.
 -   **Graph Service**: Built from initial metadata, responsible for graph data and physics simulation.
+It uses the shared `APP_CLIENT_MANAGER`.
--   **GPU Compute Service**: Optional, initialized if CUDA is available for accelerated physics calculations.
+-   **GPU Compute**: Optional, initialized if CUDA is available for accelerated physics calculations.
 -   **AI Services**: Perplexity, RAGFlow, and Speech services are optionally initialized based on configuration.
--   **Nostr Service**: Initialized for authentication and user management.
+-   **Nostr Service**: Initialized for authentication and user management (can be set later).
 -   **Feature Access**: Configured to manage user permissions and feature flags.

 ## State Management